aboxofsox/react-scaffold/readme.md

 ```

 ### Installation
-Download the binary for your system from the releases page, or `go install github.com/aboxofsox/react-scaffold`.
+Download the binary for your system.
+How you install it is up to you.